jones58/brutalist-map/README.md

 - Following some user feedback, I realised it wasn't super obvious what the tick box was for without a tick in it.
 I changed the otherwise blank box to a faded tick, using the color #272b2f from the map.
 Editing the svg in Illustrator allowed me to quickly make the necessary edits to my svg file.
 - Whilst debugging the mobile CSS I used my phone and live server on the ip address of my computer to view the site on my phone.
 - I wanted a list of the places visited to show up when clicking the counter (0/67 etc.). i wrapped the counter in a div to make it clickable then wrote the necessary code in js.
 I originally thought about writing all the places in the list by accessing the geojson file but I thought keeping the complete list viewable only in map format enhanced the experience of exploration and intrigue from the website.
 I don't want to serve everything to visitors on a plate but instead let them discover places for themselves with the map.
 I left it to a list of the places visited, accessed via the saved local storage keys.
+- added an underline on hover to the links (github, list of places visited, description of brutalism) to make it more clear they are clickable on desktop.
+- added a description of what brutalism is in a popup when clicking on the description of the map.

 ## TODO: